 Water sports are a popular past time for many Floridians.
 The beautiful weather and clear waters surrounding the sunshine state make it the perfect location for boating and wakeboarding.
 Activities on the water can be very dangerous especially when safety precautions are not followed thoroughly.
-If you or someone you love have been injured in a wakeboarding accident, contact the Law Offices of Prosper Shaked today at (305) 694-2676 to schedule a free consultation.
+If you or someone you love have been injured in a wakeboarding accident, contact the Prosper Shaked today at (305) 694-2676 to schedule a free consultation.

 Common Wakeboarding Accident Injuries

 Wakeboards are usually towed by speedboats, some of which can travel at speeds up to 90 miles per hour.
 People who are wakeboarding and lose their balance are at a high risk of injury because they will likely be dragged at a high rate of speed until boat operators have an opportunity to slow down.
 There is also always a risk of drowning for wakeboarders who hit their head or who are not rescued quickly enough after falling.
 Some of the most common injuries sustained during wakeboarding accidents include:

 - Cuts and lacerations

 Treatment for wakeboarding injuries can costs victims hundreds to thousands of dollars.
 It is an overwhelming and stressful experience to watch medical bills pile up while you are still unable to return to work.
 Consulting with a skilled Miami personal injury attorney is your first step towards recovery for the injuries you have sustained.

 - Wear a life jacket – The most important step you can take to ensure safety while wakeboarding is putting on a life jacket.
 If you lose your balance and fall off your wakeboard, a life jacket will help keep you afloat.
 This is especially important if you are knocked unconscious and are unable to treat water.

 - Check your equipment – Make sure that the equipment you are using is in good condition.
 Check that your board does not have any protruding or sharp edges and that your rope is not frayed.